Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Introduction

-Despite the progress in CBM research, there is a significant gap when it comes to their application in real-world environments, where data is not static but continuously evolving.
-Most existing CBM studies assume static datasets \cite{wu2024continuallearninglargelanguage}, but in practice, data is often collected and updated incrementally over time.
-This continuous data stream introduces shifting distributions, new classes, and evolving concepts.
-To address this, models must not only learn from new data but also retain previously acquired knowledge.
-This is where \textbf{continual learning (CL)} comes into play, a property that allows models to adapt to new information without forgetting previously learned knowledge \cite{wang2024comprehensivesurveycontinuallearning}.
-However, a major challenge in traditional deep learning approaches is that learning new information often leads to catastrophic forgetting of prior knowledge \cite{MCCLOSKEY1989109, McClelland1995WhyTA, Kirkpatrick_2017}.
+Despite the significant strides in CBM research, a substantial gap remains regarding their deployment in real-world environments, where multimodal data is inherently dynamic rather than static.
+Most existing CBM studies, like much of traditional machine learning, operate under the assumption of static datasets \cite{wu2024continuallearninglargelanguage}, neglecting the fluidity of real-world multimodal streams.
+In practice, however, multimodal data (e.g., surveillance video feeds combining visual and audio, social media content with image-text pairs, sensor data from IoT devices integrating various modalities) is continuously collected and updated incrementally over time, forming perpetual multimodal data streams characterized by shifting distributions, the emergence of new classes (e.g., new object categories in video, new audio events, novel image-text alignments), and the evolution of underlying concepts.
+To effectively operate in such scenarios, models must not only learn proficiently from novel information but also robustly retain previously acquired knowledge.
+This necessity introduces \textbf{continual learning (CL)}, a paradigm that enables models to adapt to new information without suffering from catastrophic forgetting of prior knowledge \cite{wang2024comprehensivesurveycontinuallearning}.
+Nevertheless, a pervasive challenge in traditional deep learning approaches is that acquiring new information often leads to the severe degradation or complete loss of prior knowledge—a phenomenon known as catastrophic forgetting \cite{MCCLOSKEY1989109, McClelland1995WhyTA, Kirkpatrick_2017}.